ZENTRIX-pro/SB1/replit.md

 - Full-screen hero with cinematic imagery
 - Compelling narrative description
 - Curated product grid from Shopify collection
-- Graceful fallback to all products if collection is empty
+- Strict collection architecture - NO fallback to all products

 ### Backend Architecture